trailcode/webAsmPlay/readme.md

 ### TODO

-* Make geometric teminology consistant with Geos.
+* Make geometric terminology consistent with Geos.
 * Fix dmess for GeoServer
 * Bring Emscripten ImGUI up to date with native version.
+Try: https://github.com/ggerganov/imgui-em
+* Present error if cannot connect to server
+* Move to a newer geos.
+3.8.0Dev seems to have more functions.